benjaminsoellner/quietpaper/README.md

 ![Good Support giving good support](docs/goodsupport.png)

 At the time of this writing this application is running for about a month and the display is holding up very well!
-The only nuisance is the slow refresh rate of the display (about 30 seconds) which limits the acceptable display refresh rate to once every five minutes.
+The only caveat is the slow refresh rate of the display (about 30 seconds) which limits the acceptable display refresh rate to once every five minutes.